 - Most overspending is driven by habits, emotions, and convenience — not lack of discipline.

-- Weekly reviews help you stay consistent and catch problems early.
+- Weekly reviews help you be consistent and identify issues early.

-- A realistic budget supports long-term success without burnout.
+- A realistic budget is key to long-term success without burnout.

 Table of Contents